It’s not every day you get to interview a World Champion and today was our lucky day!

 Hi Ryan, Congratulations again on winning the World Championships in Taekwondo in the Sparing category!

-Has it sunk in yet that you have a title of WORLD CHAMPION?
+Q: “Has it sunk in yet that you have a title of WORLD CHAMPION?”

-At what age did you start training Ryan and how often do you have to train?
+Q: At what age did you start training Ryan and how often do you have to train?

-So what inspired you to learn Taekwondo and what did you especially like about Taekwondo to stick at it for so long?
+Q: So what inspired you to learn Taekwondo and what did you especially like about Taekwondo to stick at it for so long?

-Do you partake in any other sports?
-What else do you enjoy doing with your time?
+Q: “Do you partake in any other sports?
+What else do you enjoy doing with your time?”

-I am in the last months of completing my A levels so right now that is my main focus, once my A Levels are completed my next big competition will be in South Korea!
+I am in the last months of completing my A levels so right now that is my main focus, once my A-Levels are completed my next big competition will be in South Korea!

 As for competing in the Olympics, I would love to if given the chance.

-So in terms of your training what is your warm up/cool down routine prior to a Taekwondo tournament?
-How do you keep your muscles and joints strong and stable?
+Q: “So in terms of your training what is your warm-up/cool-down routine prior to a Taekwondo tournament?
+How do you keep your muscles and joints strong and stable?”

-I will then develop the warm up more by increasing the range of motion in my legs – doing front and lateral dynamic leg rises (in preparation for the high section kicks that awards the most points in a fight.)
+I will then develop the warm-up more by increasing the range of motion in my legs – doing front and lateral dynamic leg rises (in preparation for the high section kicks that awards the most points in a fight.)
 I also like to use a foam roller to massage my muscles so that they do not feel as stiff before a fight.

 As for a cool-down, I always need to make sure that I stretch all of my muscles, 20 seconds per side, in order for my muscles to feel better the next day and so that the likelihood of injury is prevented due to them not being as tense.
-I also of course apply some the Emu balm to aid in my muscle repair and relieve any muscular pain.
+I also, of course, apply some the Emu balm to aid in my muscle repair and relieve any muscular pain.

-Do you have to stick to any particular diet whilst competing in a tournament?
+Q: “Do you have to stick to any particular diet whilst competing in a tournament?”

 In the lead up to a competition I do a lot of carbohydrate loading in order to increase the amount of glycogen stored in my muscles – so I can work more intensely for longer periods during my rounds so that I have an edge over my opponent.
-Additionally I need to make sure that I drink plenty of water and fruit.
-After my fights I will have a handful of almonds and an isotonic drink to help in the recovery process of my muscles and to replenish energy lost from the fight before the next one.
+Additionally, I need to make sure that I drink plenty of water and fruit.
+After my fights, I will have a handful of almonds and an isotonic drink to help in the recovery process of my muscles and to replenish energy lost from the fight before the next one.

-Have you had to adapt your style of training as you have got older?
+Q: “Have you had to adapt your style of training as you have got older?”

-My training has got a hell of a lot more intense as I have got older.
+A: My training has got a hell of a lot more intense as I have got older.
 This is mainly because I have now realised that you can only really improve if you push yourself to the maximum level of exertion in each session.
-I’ve had to work my muscles and body harder but also learnt to look after my body so not to cause damage or injury.
+I’ve had to work my muscles and body harder but also learnt to look after my body so as not to cause damage or injury.

-As proud sponsors of you here at Lorem we were excited to follow your progress and hear of your winning news, how did you find using the Emu Balm throughout the tournament?
-Do you think it helped you and in what way?
+Q: “As proud sponsors of you here at Lorem we were excited to follow your progress and hear of your winning news, how did you find using the Emu Balm throughout the tournament?
+Do you think it helped you and in what way?”

 a lot because I massaged it into my bruised and fatigued legs where I felt a lot of muscle stiffness.
 The day after I felt a lot more relieved and in no way near as much discomfort.

-Would you recommend the Emu Balm to other sports users and why?
+Q: “Would you recommend the Emu Balm to other sports users and why?”

-Thank you Ryan I feel privileged talking to a World Champion, we would like to thank you for your time and congratulations again on your success.
+“Thank you, Ryan, I feel privileged talking to a World Champion, we would like to thank you for your time and congratulations again on your success.”